003 - Recycling and

 Describe the known and suspected routes of e-waste dumping.

-Watch the youtube clip above by GreenPeace below and describe where the e-waste from the UK travelled to.
+Watch the youtube clip below in the 'Useful Resources' box by Greenpeace below and describe where the e-waste from the UK traveled to.

 Why does our e-waste go to these areas?